Reaper-ai/game_project/README.md

    - Once the parts are collected, Axton needs to repair the control panel through a puzzle. solveing the puzzle will brings him a step closer to restoring the ship's functionality.

 3. **Survive the Asteroid Belt**: (Mini-Game 3: Survival)
-   - After successfully leaving the planet, Axton gets stuck in an asteroid belt full of magnetic asteroids that are attracted to his ship.
+   - After successfully leaving the planet, Axton gets stuck in an asteroid belt full of asteroids.
 His next objective is to survive in the field till his shield comes back online.
 Will Axton be able to survive, or will his fate repeat?

 ## Theme in corporation